saurabh2mishra/airflow-chesdata-analysis/README.md

 - Automation of pdf parsing (pdf parsing is very limited in this code)
 - Do comment for any other addition/suggestions.

+**Remarks** - Intentionally I have kept many variations within the code to show how we can pretty much use plain python functions or any custom
+Operator or inbuilt operator to get the job done.
+However, if you disagree with some of the implementations which might seem redundant, feel free to make it work in your own way.
+To me, it was just experimentation to check what and how much I can leverage this workflow platform.

 **Note** - If you want to extend it further please feel free to do so.

 ---